elliottslaughter/integrity-checker/README.md

     synchronously building an entire database in memory
   * Review the output of check/diff and consider if it can be made more helpful
-  * Decide what metadata, if any, to save
+  * Decide what metadata, if any, to save.
+Ideas:
+      * Contains NUL bytes
+      * Contains non-ASCII bytes
+      * Is encodable as UTF-8 or other formats
+      * Line endings (certain VCS tools like to munge these)
+      * Is a symlink (Dropbox likes to forget this one)
+      * Has extended attributes or resource forks or other unusual features
   * Unit/integration tests